mfine30/docs-mysql/index.html.md

 Provisioning a service instance from this plan creates a MySQL database on a multi-tenant server, suitable for development workloads.
 Binding applications to the instance creates unique credentials for each application to access the database.

+### <a id="quota-enforcement"></a>Quota Enforcement ###

+The service broker is deployed with a quota-enforcer process, which ensures that service instances do not exceed their allocated storage quota.
+When the quota is exceeded, the database users associated with the service instance will only be able to DELETE until the disk usage falls under the quota.

+Configuring the Quota Enforcer frequency property controls how often the quota enforcer will poll to look for users that have met their quota.

 ### <a id="proxy"></a>Proxy ###

 The proxy tier is responsible for routing connections from applications to healthy MariaDB cluster nodes, even in the event of node failure.